SerranoSerrat/dcameaipe/README.md

 If you use this package, please cite:

 > Serrano-Serrat, J. (2026).
-The Pitfalls of Assuming Linear Treatment Effects in
+Quantities of Interest for Interactions and the Pitfalls of Assuming Linear Treatment Effects. *Sociological Science*, 13, 945-970.
-> Interaction Tests. *Sociological Science*.

 ## License